builtree/simulate/README.md

 # Contributing

-Before contributing, we highly recommend introducing yourself and your ideas on gitter.
+Before contributing, we highly recommend introducing yourself and your ideas on slack.

 Some pre-requisites: